Razor and blades model: Printers

-Console Video games
+Console video games

 Atari had a similar problem in the 1980s with Atari 2600 games.
 Atari was initially the only developer and publisher of games for the 2600; it sold the 2600 itself at cost and relied on the games for profit.
 When several programmers left to found Activision and began publishing cheaper games of comparable quality, Atari was left without a source of profit.
 Lawsuits to block Activision were unsuccessful.
 Atari added measures to ensure games were from licensed producers only for its later-produced 5200 and 7800 consoles.

-In recent times, video game consoles have often been sold at a loss while software and accessory sales are highly profitable to the console manufacturer.
-For this reason, console manufacturers aggressively protect their profit margin against piracy by pursuing legal action against carriers of modchips and jailbreaks.
-Particularly in the sixth generation era and beyond, Sony and Microsoft, with their PlayStation 2 and Xbox, had high manufacturing costs so they sold their consoles at a loss and aimed to make a profit from game sales.
+In more recent times, video game consoles have often been sold at a loss while software and accessory sales are highly profitable to the console manufacturer.
+For this reason, console manufacturers aggressively pursue legal action against carriers of modchips and jailbreaks due to a belief that the resulting possibility of unauthorized or prohibited copying causes a loss in profits.
+Particularly in the sixth generation era and beyond, Sony and Microsoft, with their PlayStation 2 and Xbox, had high manufacturing costs.
+As such, the companies sold their consoles at a loss and aimed to make a profit from game sales.
 Nintendo had a different strategy with its GameCube, which was considerably less expensive to produce than its rivals, so it retailed at break-even or higher prices.
-In the following generation of consoles, both Sony and Microsoft have continued to sell their consoles, the PlayStation 3 and Xbox 360 respectively, at a loss, with the practice continuing with the PlayStation 4 and Xbox One.
+In the following generation of consoles, both Sony and Microsoft have continued to sell their consoles, the PlayStation 3 and Xbox 360 respectively, at a loss, with the practice continuing with the concurrent eighth and ninth generations of console hardware.